wardsynft/nft-dynamic-traits/README.md

-# nft-dynamic-traits
+# NFT Dynamic Traits

-An example of how ERC20 tokens can be used to update associated traits for an ERC721 NFT
+This project looks to explore the use of ERC1155 tokens as a way to enforce dynamic traits for ERC721 collections.